DHARMATEJA565/Number_Game/README.md

 ## Enjoy Guessing the Number!

 Feel free to explore and modify the code as per your preferences.
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

----

-This README should provide users with the necessary information to understand and play your Number Game effectively.